socphilinfo/socphilinfo.github.io/workshops/wpi9/home.md

 The Ninth Workshop on the Philosophy of Information is held at the Royal Flemish Academy of Belgium for Science and Arts.

+### Registration

+Attendance is free and open to all, but registration is required.
+Please send an email to <mailto:stefano.canali@philos.uni-hannover.de> by the **21st of June 2018** (be specific about the days you wish to attend).

 ### Theme